stijnsanders/jsonDoc/README.md

     property Item[const Key: WideString]: OleVariant; default;

 Get or set the value for a key.
 Notice this is the default property, so you can access the keys of a `IJSONDocument` by index notation (e.g.: `d['id']`)

+### IJSONEnumerator

+Use the `JSONEnum` function to create an `IJSONEnumerator` instance for a `IJSONDocument` reference.

+    function EOF: boolean;

+Checks wether the enumerator is past the end of the set.
+Use `EOF` on a new enumerator for skipping the iteration on an empty set.

+    function Next: boolean;

+Moves the iterator to the next item in the set.
+Moves the iterator to the first item on the first call.
+Returns false when moved past the end of the set.

+    function Key: WideString;
+    function Value: OleVariant;

+Returns the key or value of the current item in the set.